 After you have submitted your application with us, we’ll invite you to a selection interview to go over the training in more detail with you and discuss any questions and concerns you may have.

 This helps us get to know each other, and both decide if volunteering on the Lifeline is right for you.

 Training as a Lifeline volunteer takes place over a nine-week period.
 Most of the training is conducted online at times that suit you, with three weekend workshops.
-You will have the opportunity to join group discussion forums, watch video presentations and practice your skills with trained Lifeline volunteers through telephone role-plays or in-room discussions.
+You will have the opportunity to join group discussion forums, watch video presentations and practice your skills with trained Lifeline volunteers through role-plays or online discussions.

 We invest in selecting, training and supporting our volunteers, so we’re looking for people who want to stay with us for a while.

 To inquire about work experiences, internships, and other volunteer opportunities, please contact us.

 Many of our Support Workers have used TELL to support their application to a variety of courses and placements.
 However, in order for us to be able to write knowledgeably about you and your skills, we need to get to know you and this takes time.
 TELL will not provide references or recommendations for volunteers until they have spent a year volunteering with us.